Opaleone/Challenge-2---My-Portfolio/README.md

 ## License
 ---

-Please refer to the license in the repository.
+Please refer to the license in the repo.